-5.3 CENTRAL SPRINGBANK AREA STRUCTURE PLAN (CSASP)
+5.3 SPRINGBANK AREA STRUCTURE PLAN

-The Rivera Conceptual Scheme is located within the Infill Residential Policy Area of the Central Springbank Area Structure Plan (CSASP).
-Lots in Infill Residential Areas are found in quarter sections that have been previously subdivided or have been developed to their assumed potential with parcels sized at ± 2 ac to ± 4 ac.
+The Rivera Conceptual Scheme is located within the Infill Residential Policy Area of the Springbank Area Structure Plan.
 Through the Conceptual Scheme process, the redevelopment of larger parcels into traditional country residential parcels is envisioned provided the interface considerations between existing and new residential lots have been comprehensively addressed.